-Two concurrent and supported versions of ArcGIS Runtime SDK are now available: 100.x and 10.2.x.
-You may have heard version 100.x referred to informally as "the Quartz release".
-It’s essential to understand the differences between 100.x and 10.2.x so that you can effectively decide which one is right for you.
+Two concurrent and supported versions of ArcGIS Runtime are now available: 100.x and 10.2.x.
+You may have heard version 100.x referred to informally as "the Quartz release."
+Make sure you understand the differences between 100.x and 10.2.x when deciding which one is right for you.

-Version 100.1 is the latest release of a new and modern generation of ArcGIS Runtime, which provides you (developers) with a set of brand new capabilities not in version 10.2.x.
-While not every 10.2.x capability is in 100.1 yet, over time you’ll find these gaps addressed through a series of updates.
+Version 100.4, also known as Update 4, is the latest release in the 100.x series.
+Along with the new architecture introduced at 100.0, version 100.4 brings optimized performance and new capabilities not available in 10.2.x.
+While not every 10.2.x capability is in 100.4 yet, over time you’ll find these gaps addressed through a series of updates.

-So, if you’re starting to build a new ArcGIS Runtime app or you have an existing app you’ve never added ArcGIS Runtime capabilities to, use version 100.x if you don’t require any of the capabilities found in version 10.2.x.
+So, if you’re starting to build a new ArcGIS Runtime app or you have an existing app with no ArcGIS Runtime capabilities, use version 100.4 if you don’t require any of the capabilities in version 10.2.x.
 You can use the table below to see which main capabilities are supported in latest release of 10.2.x and 100.x.

-The following table shows some key capabilities, not all, by version, and for the most part applies to all ArcGIS Runtime SDKs.
-For SDK-specific information, see that SDK’s release notes.
+The following table shows some key capabilities, not all, by version, and for the most part, applies to all ArcGIS Runtime SDKs.
+For SDK-specific information, see that SDK’s release notes (links are provided at the bottom of this page).

 |Web maps – edit and save||No||Yes|